Walachul/milestone4/README.md

     QR Code related to this membership card
     ![qr_code_test](https://user-images.githubusercontent.com/42890101/75280762-5d84eb80-580e-11ea-8d9d-e3ac3f6f763b.jpg)

-    Implementing QR code had its own research time, due to the fact that I wanted to add more data, but I got an error from Python which said insufficient data space allocated.
+    Implementing QR code had its own research time, due to the fact that I wanted to add more data, but I got an error from Python

+         "QRCODE Version: error: qrcode.exceptions.DataOverflowError: Code length overflow.
+Data size (1092) > size available (152) ".
     After reading this article, [Information capacity and versions of the QR Code](https://www.qrcode.com/en/about/version.html), I increased version to 10 and QR code image was successfully implemented.

   - History of orders - Member can view purchase information of merchandise or courses